-At Countryside, our purpose is to inspire self-reliant living on any level.
+Countryside Media is home to four thriving homesteading communities, each with their own magazine and membership, including Backyard Poultry, Backyard Goats / Goat Journal, Backyard Beekeeping, and Countryside & Small Stock Journal.
+Established in 1917, our purpose is to inspire self-reliant living on any level.
 We acknowledge that the path to self-sufficiency is as unique as the person who accepts the journey.
 We strive to strengthen the homesteading movement by sharing the diverse voices and knowledge of today’s practitioners.
-We teach our readers how to grow and raise their own food; build, fix, and craft with their own two hands; and walk as gently on the planet as possible.
+We teach our readers how to grow and raise their own food; build, fix, and craft with their own two hands.

 Our team is small, but mighty.
 We aren’t sitting in a high-rise in the city pretending we understand homesteading.
 We live this life.
 We nurture and grow Countryside from our small-town offices and even right from our own homesteads.
 We know the joys of homesteading; we know the sorrows, too.
 We are your people, and you are ours.
 Homestead on, Countrysiders!

 Ana Skemp is a mother, a farmer, and a maker at Deep Roots Community Farm in Wisconsin.
 She raises grass-fed beef, KuneKune pigs, Icelandic Cross sheep, Pygora fiber goats, ducks, geese, and chickens.
 In the summer, the farm is opened up to local school kids for educational programming.
 Her family recently became the next generation to tend the family apple orchard.

 Melonie was born and raised in the small rural town of Lake City, South Carolina.
 She grew up helping her family garden, shell peas, and shuck corn.
 In her free time, Melonie enjoys playing the flute, hiking, and making goodies!